Karl Gravell: Second World War

-LAC Gravell is buried in Mountain View Cemetery, Vancouver.
-A monument to the bravery of Gravell and the schoolteacher, Mrs. Frances Walsh, who pulled him from the wreckage, stands near the site of the crash, on the north-east corner of the intersection of Range Road 25 and Big Hill Springs Road east of Airdrie.
-Mrs. Walsh was awarded the George Medal for her heroism.
+Gravell is buried in Mountain View Cemetery, Vancouver.
+A monument to the bravery of Gravell and the schoolteacher, Frances Walsh, who pulled him from the wreckage, stands near the site of the crash, on the north-east corner of the intersection of Range Road 25A and Big Hill Springs Road west of Airdrie.
+Walsh was awarded the George Medal for her heroism.